-17 tips to find an apartment in Paris (Part 1)
+17 tips for finding an apartment in Paris (Part 1)

 Release: March 2021

 If finding an apartment in Paris was easy, "Gate to Paris" wouldn't exist.
 And you hadn't come across my article.
-In the following, I would like to present you with many helpful tips to make your search for a flat in Paris a little easier - especially addressing all those who have to deal with house hunting in Paris for the first time.
+In the following, I would like to present you with many helpful tips to make your search for an apartment in Paris a little easier - especially addressing all those who have to deal with house hunting in Paris for the first time.

 This sentence is really often seen in local Facebook groups, perfidiously accompanied by the little word "urgent".

-For many seekers, being able to rent a flat in Paris is comparable to winning the lottery.
+For many seekers, being able to rent an apartment in Paris is comparable to winning the lottery.
 Even if you start out with low expectations, it usually takes a long time before you get the promise by a landlord.
 And that's not even talking about people who don't have the opportunity to be on-site, but have to move in just a few weeks!

 Do you get nervous reading these lines because you feel "caught"?
 You don't have to be.
-Here we go with a variety of tips to help you find a flat in Paris!
+Here we go with a variety of tips to help you find an apartment in Paris!

 How to find an apartment in Paris

-1. Renting a temporary flat & start searching
+1. Renting a temporary apartment & start searching

-It is what it is: you have no acquaintances or relatives in Paris, you want to move soon and you urgently need a flat.
+It is what it is: you have no acquaintances or relatives in Paris, you want to move soon, and you urgently need an apartment.
 You need to be on-site.
 So, as banal as it sounds: rent a temporary furnished room, keep your application folder updated and start searching consistently on the relevant sites every day.

 2. Using professional websites

-At this point I would also like to warn strongly against an advice that can be found sometimes on the Internet: Do not hand over money at a mere viewing appointment in order to reserve the flat!
+At this point I would also like to warn strongly against an advice that can be found sometimes on the Internet: Do not hand over money at a mere viewing appointment in order to reserve an apartment!
 You wouldn't be the first hopeful person to get ripped off.

 3. Browsing classified ads